 How Our Reusable Containers Are Washed and Sanitised

-Sharpsmart is more than simply a clinical and hazardous waste management company that offers containers and customised services.
+Sharpsmart is more than simply a clinical waste management company that offers containers and customised services.
 We also design environmentally responsible reusable products and processes to deal with such waste.
 Promoting safety for healthcare providers, the general public, and the environment is our focus, and as such, our products are designed to not only minimise waste heading to landfills but also reduce greenhouse gases.

 Use of long-term, cost-effective products like reusable containers have redefined waste handling methods and increased sustainability.
-Sharpsmart reusable containers are used throughout the UK for numerous waste streams, from simple offensive waste to cytotoxic waste, hazardous waste, sharps disposal, and pharmaceutical waste collection and disposal.
+Sharpsmart reusable containers are used throughout the UK for numerous waste streams, from simple offensive waste to cytotoxic waste, anatomical waste, sharps disposal, and pharmaceutical waste collection and disposal.

 Reusability is a primary concern, but it's fair to wonder about the infection safety of this approach.
 So, how exactly does our company wash and sanitise containers after they have been picked up from your facility?
 Here’s everything you need to know about the Washsmart system.

 Sharpsmart’s robotic washline

 Washing and sanitising containers used by small and large healthcare facilities alike is essential in maintaining safe and sterile conditions in any healthcare environment.
 Sharpsmart reusable sharps containers are emptied and sanitised using the Washsmart system.
 The fully automated and robotic system is used not only for decanting, but for the washing, sanitising, and drying cycles of containers.